We get asked “What is Kimchi?”, a lot.

 Other factors that affect fermentation:

-denseness of vegetable ie. beets vs. bok choy - less dense produce ferments faster
+denseness of vegetable: beets vs. bok choy - less dense produce ferments faster

-water content ie. napa cabbage vs. cucumbers - the higher the water content, the faster it ferments
+water content: napa cabbage vs. cucumbers - the higher the water content, the faster it ferments

-size of cut ie. whole radish vs. cubes - the smaller the size, the faster it ferments
+size of cut: whole radish vs. cubes - the smaller the size, the faster it ferments

 We encourage you to use on-hand produce, eat seasonal and experiment.
-Find that sweet spot of fermentation that you enjoy & become your own artisan.
+Find that sweet spot of fermentation that you enjoy as you curate your own kimchi.
 Use up your fresh odds & ends and help prevent food waste in the home, keep more money in your pocket, while promoting health through a traditional practice that foster real food & eating.

 Enjoy and keep us posted!
-We love hearing from our community of yummy creators.
+We love hearing from our community of yummy creators spreading the love of kimchi.